tago-io/tagotip/TagoTiP.md

 > **Normative clarification:** The ABNF grammar defines frames with a trailing `LF` for the canonical wire format.
 On message-boundary transports (UDP, MQTT, HTTP body), the trailing `LF` is OPTIONAL — receivers on these transports MUST accept frames both with and without a trailing `LF`.
 On stream transports (TCP), the trailing `LF` is REQUIRED as the frame delimiter.

 **CMD Delivery (Non-Normative):** On connection-oriented transports (TCP), the server MAY send CMD frames at any time.
 On pub/sub transports (MQTT), the server MAY publish to device-specific topics.
 On request-response transports (HTTP, UDP), CMD frames are delivered as responses to client requests — clients SHOULD use periodic PING to poll for pending commands.

+> **Note:** For transport-specific bindings that map TagoTiP methods, authentication, and device identity to native transport features, see [TagoTipServers.md](TagoTipServers.md).

 ---